 All submitted papers should conform to the current update of the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" (see: http://www.icmje.org), which is often referred to as the Vancouver style.

-All online first articles are open access until they go to print.
-There are several ways a published paper can remain open access:
+There are several ways a paper can be published as open access:

 Please note: Scand J Work Environ Health articles are "locked" for two years from the date of PRINT publication.
 If you have received funding that requires papers to be published open access before two years (eg, NIH or MRC funding), then you are required to purchase open access for the paper.
 The Journal can no longer "unlock" papers after publication or allow them to be posted on PubMed Central without a fee unless the paper is selected as the Editor's Pick.